metabrainz/picard-docs/config/options_profiles.rst

    and it will be saved to the **first** enabled profile in the profile stack that manages the option.
 If there are no enabled profiles that manage the option, the option will not be highlighted and it will be saved to the "user settings" profile which is the user's normal settings, contains all options, is at the bottom of the profile stack, and is always enabled.
-The "user settings" profile cannot be modified is not shown in the profile management page.
+The "user settings" profile cannot be modified and is not shown in the profile management page.

 .. seealso::